vladopajic/go-actor/README.md

 ![goactor-cover](https://user-images.githubusercontent.com/4353513/185381081-2e2a07f3-c13a-4946-a250-b2cbe6588f60.png)

-`go-actor` is tiny library for writing concurrent programs in Go using actor model.
+`go-actor` is a lightweight library for writing concurrent programs in Go using the Actor model.

 ## Motivation

-Intention of go-actor is to bring [actor model](https://en.wikipedia.org/wiki/Actor_model) closer to Go developers and to provide design pattern needed to build scalable and high performing concurrent programs.
+The goal of go-actor is to bring the [actor model](https://en.wikipedia.org/wiki/Actor_model) closer to Go developers by providing a design pattern that facilitates the development of scalable and high-performance concurrent applications.

-Without re-usable design principles codebase of complex system can become hard to maintain.
-Codebase written using Golang can highly benefit from design principles based on actor model as goroutines and channels naturally translate to actors and mailboxes.
+Without reusable design principles, maintaining a complex codebase can be challenging.
+Golang's unique concurrency model, based on goroutines and channels, naturally aligns with the actor model, making it an ideal fit for building actor-based programs.

 ## Advantage

-- Entire codebase can be modelled with the same design principles where the actor is the universal primitive.
-Example: in microservice architected systems each service is an actor which reacts and sends messages to other services (actors).
-Services themselves could be made of multiple components (actors) which interact with other components by responding and sending messages.
+- **Unified Design Principles**: Model the entire codebase using the same principles, where each actor is a fundamental building block.
-- Golang’s goroutines and channels naturally translate to actors and mailboxes.
+- **Natural Fit with Go**: Leverage Go's goroutines and channels, which directly translate to actors and mailboxes.
-- System can be designed without the use of mutex.
-This can give performance gains as overlocking is not rare in complex components.
+- **Avoid Mutexes**: Design systems without the need for mutexes, reducing the potential for deadlocks and improving performance in complex components.
-- Optimal for Golang's goroutine scheduler
+- **Optimal Scheduling**: Enhance performance by optimizing for Go's goroutine scheduler.
-- Legacy codebase can transition to actor based design because components modelled with go-actor have a simple interface which could be integrated anywhere.
+-  **Easy Transition**: Legacy codebases can transition to an actor-based design due to the simple interfaces provided by go-actor, allowing for seamless integration.
-- It offers zero overhead, ensuring optimal performance in highly concurrent environments.
+- **Zero Overhead**: Ensure optimal performance in highly concurrent environments.

 ## Abstractions

-`go-actor`'s base abstraction layer only has three interfaces:
+The core abstraction layer of go-actor consists of three primary interfaces:

-- `actor.Actor` is anything that implements `Start()` and `Stop()` methods.
-Actors created using `actor.New(actor.Worker)` function will create preferred actor implementation which will on start spawn dedicated goroutine to perform work of supplied `actor.Worker`.
+- `actor.Actor`: Represents any entity that implements the `Start()` and `Stop()` methods.
+Actors created using the `actor.New(actor.Worker)` function spawn a dedicated goroutine to execute the supplied `actor.Worker`.
-- `actor.Worker` encapsulates actor's executable logic.
-This is the only interface which developers need to write in order to describe behavior of actors.
+- `actor.Worker`: Encapsulates the executable logic of an actor.
+This is the primary interface developers need to implement to define an actor's behavior.
-- `actor.Mailbox` is an interface for message transport mechanisms between actors.
-Mailboxes are created using the `actor.NewMailbox(...)` function.
+- `actor.Mailbox`: An interface for message transport mechanisms between actors, created using the `actor.NewMailbox(...)` function.

 ## Examples

-Dive into [examples](https://github.com/vladopajic/go-actor-examples) to see `go-actor` in action.

-It is strongly recommended to review examples, as they will greatly enhance your understanding.
+Explore the [examples](https://github.com/vladopajic/go-actor-examples) repository to see `go-actor` in action.
+Reviewing these examples is highly recommended, as they will greatly enhance your understanding of the library.

 ```go
 // This example will demonstrate how to create actors for producer-consumer use case.